 - 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
-Except for the read cycle and the fourth cycle of the autoselect command sequence, all bus cycles are write cycles. - Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - Address bits A19-A11 are don't cares for unlock and command cycles, unless SA or PA required. - No unlock or command cycles required when reading array data. - The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - The fourth cycle of the autoselect command sequence is a read cycle.

-- The data is 00h for an unprotected sector and 01h for a protected sector.
+Except for the read cycle and the fourth cycle of the autoselect command sequence, all bus cycles are write cycles. - 4.
+Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - 5.
+Address bits A19-A11 are don't cares for unlock and command cycles, unless SA or PA required. - 6.
+No unlock or command cycles required when reading array data. - 7.
+The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 8.
+The fourth cycle of the autoselect command sequence is a read cycle. - 9.
+The data is 00h for an unprotected sector and 01h for a protected sector.
 See "Autoselect Command Sequence" for more information. - 10.
-Command is valid when device is ready to read array data or when device is in autoselect mode. - The Unlock Bypass command is required prior to the Unlock Bypass Program command. - The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 13.
+Command is valid when device is ready to read array data or when device is in autoselect mode. - 11.
+The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 12.
+The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode.
+F0 is also acceptable. - 13.
 The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
-The Erase Suspend command is valid only during a sector erase operation. - 14.
-The Erase Resume command is valid only during the Erase Suspend mode.
+The Erase Suspend command is valid only during a sector erase operation.